Victoria, Princess Royal: Agony of William I and Frederick III's disease

 In 1887, the health of the 90-year-old William I declined rapidly, indicating that the succession was close.
 However, the crown prince was also ill.
 Increasingly sickly, Frederick was told that he had laryngeal cancer.
 To confirm his suspicions, Frederick was examined by British physician Morell Mackenzie, who after a biopsy did not find any sign of illness.

 With the agreement of his physicians, Frederick went with his wife to Great Britain for the Golden Jubilee of Queen Victoria in June 1887.
 On that trip, the couple secretly brought to Windsor Castle three boxes full of personal documents that they wanted to keep away from the eyes of Bismarck and the Hohenzollerns.
-Always eager to harm the Crown Prince, the imperial chancellor continued his intrigues against Victoria.
+Always eager to harm the crown prince, the imperial chancellor continued his intrigues against Victoria.
 With the help of Chamberlain Hugo von Radolin and the painter Götz de Seckendorff, he tried to prepare a final report against her.

 Because the health of the crown prince did not improve, Mackenzie advised him to go to Italy to undergo treatment.
-Frederick and Victoria went to San Remo in September 1887, causing outrage in Berlin because, despite the continued deterioration in the emperor's health, the couple didn't return to the capital.
-In early November, Frederick completely lost the use of speech and German doctors were summoned by Victoria to San Remo for further examinations.
-Finally, he was diagnosed with a malignant tumour and the only possible treatment was the removal of his larynx, but the crown prince refused.
+Frederick and Victoria went to San Remo in September 1887, causing outrage in Berlin because, despite the continued deterioration in the emperor's health, the couple did not return to the capital.
+In early November, Frederick completely lost the use of speech, and German doctors were summoned by Victoria to San Remo for further examinations.
+Finally, he was diagnosed with a malignant tumour, for which the only possible treatment was the removal of his larynx, but the crown prince refused.
 Victoria supported her husband in his decision, which caused a serious argument with her son William, who shortly before had arrived in Italy and accused his mother of being happy with Frederick's disease.

 In Berlin, the agony of William I lasted several months until, on 9 March 1888, the first German emperor finally died.
 His son succeeded him as king of Prussia and German emperor under the name of Frederick III.